bamurtaugh/dev-container-spec/_implementors/contributing.md

 ## Review process

-We use the following [labels](https://github.com/microsoft/dev-container-spec/labels):
+We use the following [labels](https://github.com/microsoft/dev-container-spec/labels) in the dev-container-spec repo:

 - `proposal`: Issues under discussion, still collecting feedback.
 - `finalization`: Proposals we intend to make part of the spec.